 All Savers plans cover drug/alcohol rehab, inpatient rehab, outpatient rehab, and mental and behavioral health care.

 You may need to get prior approval from All Savers.
-Your plan covers most doctor and facility costs at network centers, but you’ll pay a portion of costs if you choose an out-of-Network center.
+Your plan covers most doctor and facility costs at network centers, but you’ll pay a portion of the costs if you choose an out-of-network center.

 If you enroll in an out-Of-Network rehab program, you may owe a 50% co-payment.